Learn more about beginning the Resurgence rehabilitation process.

 During the interview process, it is vital that the patient be honest and open with our staff.
-Honesty can mean the difference between getting the right medications and treatment options for the particular addiction and receiving a different medical regimen and treatment plan that is not correct for them.
+Honesty can mean the difference between getting the right medications and treatment options for the particular addiction, and receiving a different medical regimen and treatment plan that is not set one up for success.
 There may be a need for medical tests to be conducted to get a more clear picture of your health, and samples may be taken of your blood and urine to determine any other issues that may be going on or that may prevent your treatment from working as well as it should.

-After the intake process, the staff will assess the results and determine an initial treatment plan that will establish the procedures and methods that are in place in the first 30 days of the addiction treatment plan.
-This information is different for everyone and based on their own needs.
+After the intake process, the staff will assess the results and determine an initial treatment plan.
+This plan will establish the procedures and methods that are in place for the first 30 days of the addiction treatment plan, but this is different for everyone and based on his or her own needs.

 The First 30 Days

 When someone has a physical dependence on a drug or alcohol, they will go through a series of withdrawal stages, ranging from severe to mild.
 The longer a person goes without the substance that they are addicted to, the less the withdrawal symptoms take hold.
-There are some instances where a person will be given medication to help reduce the physical and emotional side effects of detoxification, and this is monitored very closely by the medical staff at Resurgence.
+There are some instances where a person will be given medication to help reduce the physical and emotional side effects of detoxification.
+These instances are monitored very closely by the medical staff at Resurgence.
 During the detox phase, people are watched 24 hours a day until they reach a point that they are no longer in danger of the withdrawal symptoms taking over, or they are not a danger to themselves because of the withdrawal symptoms.
-This period of treatment usually lasts between 1 and 3 days and may go beyond that time frame if the addiction is severe enough.
+This period of treatment usually lasts between 1 and 3 days, but may go beyond that time frame if the addiction is severe enough.
 Once detox has taken place, the person can begin their active treatment plan as determined by the assessment and intake interviews.

 The Treatment Process

 Once detox is complete, active treatment of the addiction can begin.
 By cleansing the body of the toxins and the urges that are present, such as those related to sexual addiction or gambling addiction, the person will start working on a routine of eating regular, healthy meals, attending therapy sessions, taking medications, and engaging in exercise.
-Part of the treatment process involves working toward a picture of whole health and the focus is not just on the addiction, but on living an overly healthy life focused on taking care of one’s body and soul.
+Part of the treatment process involves working toward a picture of overall health, where the focus is not just on the addiction, but on living a healthy life focused on taking care of one’s body and soul.

-There are a number of information sessions and opportunities to educate people on their conditions and disorders, addictions and treatments.
-There are plenty of opportunities to interact with others who are also suffering from addiction, and the patient will have a chance to hear from people who have been able to beat their addictions and are living more normal lives after receiving treatment.
+There are a number of informational sessions and opportunities available to educate people on their conditions, disorders, addictions, and treatments.
+There are plenty of opportunities to interact with others who are also suffering from addiction, where the patient will have a chance to hear from people who have been able to beat their addictions and are living more normal lives after receiving treatment.